Impact123/SmacBans-Block/README.md

 ## Warning
 This repository is used for developement purposes.
 The code here is often not tested extensively enough to use if for productively run servers.
-If you're not a developer or do not intend to help us by testing unstable versions you should visit our website for a stable release.
+If you're not a developer or do not intend to help us by testing unstable versions you should visit [our website](http://smacbans.com) for a stable release.

+### Downloading an developement build
+Every time something is commited into this reposity the plugin will be build here [here](http://vs.gugyclan.eu:8000/job/SmacBans-Block/).
+The compiled build is compiled from the sourcecode you see here, therefore the warning above also applies to these builds.
+**Use them at your own risk.**

 ## Supported Games